Belisarius: Legend as a blind beggar

-Bélisaire, by François-André Vincent (1776).
+Belisarius, by François-André Vincent (1776).
 Belisarius, blinded, a beggar, is recognised by one of his former soldiers.

-According to a story that gained popularity centuries after his death, Justinian is said to have ordered Belisarius' eyes to be put out, and reduced him to the status of a homeless beggar near the Pincian Gate of Rome, condemned to asking passers-by to "give an obolus to Belisarius" (date obolum Belisario), before pardoning him.
+According to a story that gained popularity centuries after his death, Justinian is said to have ordered Belisarius's eyes to be put out, and reduced him to the status of a homeless beggar near the Pincian Gate of Rome, condemned to asking passers-by to "give an obolus to Belisarius" (date obolum Belisario), before pardoning him.
 Philip Stanhope, a 19th-century British philologist who wrote Life of Belisarius, believed the story to be true, based on his review of the available primary sources.
 However, most modern scholars believe the story to be apocryphal.